amanrai31/JavaScript/promises/README.md

 2. After resolve/reject, promiseState is fulfilled/rejected and promiseResult is set (whatever the value is)
 3. .then handler creates a promise reaction record which also creates a Promise Object (PromiseState is pending by default, PromiseResult is undefined)
 4. PromiseState get fulfilled, PromiseResult is set to whatever the result is
-5. if there is no further .then handler then
+5. if there is no further .then handler then result is returned or printed.

 **NOTE :** We create Promise reaction record (1.
 PromiseFulfillReactions, 2.
 PromiseRejectReaction) by chaining .then or .catch